chialab/plasma/README.md

 Plasma transformations are based on [Custom Element Manifest](https://github.com/webcomponents/custom-elements-manifest) (CEM) specifications.
 The CEM is a JSON files that describes a Custom Element, its properties, events and slots.
 Plasma uses the CEM to generate wrappers for the supported frameworks.

-In order to run the `plasma` cli you need:

--   a `package.json` file.
-Plasma uses the `name` field to import the Custom Element definition and the `customElements` field to detect the CEM file;
--   a CEM file.
 You can generate the CEM for most of the Web Components library using this [Analyzer](https://github.com/open-wc/custom-elements-manifest/tree/master/packages/analyzer).

 ## Installation